 Certain Wiccan and Pagan cultures celebrate Lughnasadh to honor Lugh, the Celtic god of craftsmanship and light.
 Some religions believe that Lugh, growing old and tired as the season shifts from light to dark, transfers the last of his power into the grain at Lammas.
 When it’s harvested, he is sacrificed, and the seeds that come from the harvest are saved to plant next year’s crop and continue the cycle of rebirth.

 Lammas comes from the Old English phrase hlaf-maesse.
 Translation: “loaf-mass.”

 Grain was an important staple crop of ancient civilizations.
 In Greek mythology, Demeter was the goddess of grain, fertility, agriculture, and the harvest — just as Ceres was to the Romans.

-In early Ireland, harvesting grain before Lammas was considered to be a bad omen that meant the previous year’s harvest had been depleted too soon, indicating that the agricultural community was failing to produce enough food to make it through the winter.
+In early Ireland, harvesting grain before the first harvest festival was considered to be a bad omen.
+It meant that the previous year’s harvest had been depleted too soon, indicating that the agricultural community was failing to produce enough food to make it through the winter.

 This idea of abundance followed by rest and then rebirth is symbolic of setting our intentions for the future so we can put our energy into new goals.